 Does this firm expect you to spend the bulk of your week doing tasks from behind your screen or do they understand the critical component of time spent in front of your connections?
 Misalignment of these expectations can hinder your ability to do your job effectively, affect your career trajectory, or even impact your long-term success.

-How Will You Spend Most Of Your Time As A Financial Advisor?
+How Will You Spend Most of Your Time As A Financial Advisor?

 In any career, the goal should be to spend your time doing the thing you’re better at than anyone else and the thing you enjoy doing more than anything else.
 While sometimes more aspirational than attainable, the closer you can come to checking both of these boxes, the less it ultimately feels like work.